Asian elephant: In captivity

-About half of the global zoo elephant population is kept in European zoos, where they have about half the median life span of conspecifics in protected populations in range countries.
-This discrepancy is clearest in Asian elephants: infant mortality is twice that seen in Burmese timber camps, and adult survivorship in zoos has not improved significantly in recent years.
+About half of the global zoo elephant population is kept in European zoos, where they have less than half (18.9 years) the median life span of conspecifics (41.6 years) in protected populations in range countries.
+This discrepancy is clearest in Asian elephants: infant mortality is more than two to three times that seen in Burmese timber camps, and adult survivorship in zoos has not improved significantly in recent years.
 One risk factor for Asian zoo elephants is being moved between institutions, with early removal from the mother tending to have additional adverse effects.
 Another risk factor is being born into a zoo rather than being imported from the wild, with poor adult survivorship in zoo-born Asians apparently being conferred prenatally or in early infancy.
 Likely causes for compromised survivorship is stress and/or obesity.
-Foot problems are commonly observed in captives elephants.
+Foot problems are commonly observed in captive elephants.
 These are related to lack of exercise, long hours standing on hard substrates, and contamination resulting from standing in their dung.
-Many of the problems are treatable.
+Many of these problems are treatable.
 However, mistreatment may lead to serious disability or death.

 Demographic analysis of captive Asian elephants in North America indicates that the population is not self-sustaining.
 First year mortality is nearly 30 per cent, and fecundity is extremely low throughout the prime reproductive years.
-Data from North American and European regional studbooks from 1962 to 2006 were analysed for deviation of the birth and juvenile death sex ratio.
+Data from North American and European regional studbooks from 1962 to 2006 were analysed for deviations in the birth and juvenile death sex ratios.
 Of 349 captive calves born, 142 died prematurely.
 They died within one month of birth, major causes being stillbirth and infanticide by either the calf's mother or by one of the exhibition mates.
 The sex ratio of stillbirths in Europe was found to have a tendency for excess of males.